- What is CEL-FI?

-No, the Wave is only required for initial registration of the device.
-Once the device has been registered any mobile that is on the same mobile operator that the Cel-Fi device is boosting can use the signal from the device.
+No, the WAVE is only required for the initial registration of the device.
+Once the device has been registered any mobile that is on the same mobile operator that the CEL-FI device is boosting can use the signal from the device.

-No, the Cel-Fi devices boosts the mobile signal from your chosen operator.
-It merely relays the signal from the nearest mobile phone tower and you need a Mobile device with a SIM card to use the signal.
-You can use you mobile device to create a WIFI hotspot or use a dedicated WIFI hotspot product to provide WIFI to local users.
+No, the CEL-FI devices boost the mobile signal from your chosen operator.
+It merely relays the signal from the nearest mobile phone tower, and you need a mobile device with a SIM card to use the signal.
+You can use your mobile device to create a Wi-Fi hotspot or use a dedicated Wi-Fi hotspot product to provide Wi-Fi to local users.

 - What is antenna separation?